cleesmith/NiceGUI-primer/README.md

         print("catch you later!")
 ```

-And now, so nice, so clean:
+And now, a clean exit:

 ```sh
 cd nicegui